Orange County is known for its great surfing beaches, but what if you want something a bit calmer for your babies or toddlers?

 Way down in South OC is Baby Beach or Mother’s Beach – it’s referenced as both.
 This stretch of sand is at the end of Dana Point Harbor with calm waters.
 There’s also a small grassy area in front.

-There are plenty of paid parking lots around the harbor, though this area can get pretty crowded.
+There are plenty of free parking lots around the harbor, though this area can get pretty crowded and it might takes some time to find a spot.

 If you’re looking for a calm beach for your baby or toddler in Orange County, there are plenty of beaches available where your little ones can play safely in.